ImageMagick/Usage-Markdown/draw/index.md

 [![\[IM Output\]](cylinder_95.png)](cylinder_95.png)

-The script can generate a image of any size, adjusting all parameters appropriately biased on that size and other settings defined at the top of the script.
+The script can generate an image of any size, adjusting all parameters appropriately biased on that size and other settings defined at the top of the script.
 In also includes the concept of a 'glass thickness', to create a gap between an enclosing semi-transparent glass cylinder, and the colored cylinder within.

 Note the very subtile shadings of the cylinder especially when the end of the green cylinder overlaps the glass cylinder end!